tbrodel/internal-noises/print/README.md

 this is the print version of *internal noises*

-compilation requires a tex distribution, i'd recommend [texlive](https://www.tug.org/texlive/)
+compilation requires a TeX distribution, i'd recommend [TeX Live](https://www.tug.org/texlive/)